KyleProtho/AnalysisToolBox/Python/analysistoolbox/README.md

 ## Description

-Analysis Tool Box is a collection of tools in Python for data collection and processing, statisitics, analytics, and intelligence analysis.
+Analysis Tool Box (i.e. "analysistoolbox") is a collection of tools in Python for data collection and processing, statisitics, analytics, and intelligence analysis.

 ## Getting Started